 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of College of the Siskiyous, see our tuition and fees and room and board pages.

-Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
-At College of the Siskiyous, approximately 20% of students took out student loans averaging $5,815 a year.
-That adds up to $23,260 over four years for those students.
+It's not uncommon for college students to take out loans to pay for school.
+In fact, almost 66% of students nationwide depend at least partially on loans.
+At College of the Siskiyous, approximately 8% of students took out student loans averaging $4,454 a year.
+That adds up to $17,816 over four years for those students.

 Contact details for College of the Siskiyous are given below.